-On March 2, 2001, Debtor filed a complaint with this Court alleging, among other things, that the criminal prosecution of Debtor by Richard Milam ("Defendant Milam") of the Towaliga Judicial Circuit in Monroe County Superior Court under Ga.
-Code Ann. § 16-8-15 is improper and that such prosecution should be enjoined by this Court.
-The complaint alleges that the prosecution is an action to collect a debt on behalf of J. Dale Mann and Dodd's Builder's Supply ("DBS") and that such prosecution was commenced in bad faith.
-The complaint further alleges that because this action is to collect a debt it is a violation of Section 524(a) of the Bankruptcy Code as it pertains to discharge injunctions.
+On March 1, 2001, Debtor filed a complaint with this Court alleging, among other things, that the criminal prosecutions of Debtor by Richard Milam of the Towaliga Judicial Circuit, Howard Simms of the Macon Judicial Circuit, and Kelly Burke of the Houston Judicial Circuit ("Defendants") under Ga.
+Code Ann. § 16-8-15 are improper and that such prosecutions should be enjoined by this Court.
+Debtor alleges that the prosecutions are actions to collect a debt on behalf of J. Dale Mann, Dodd's Builder's Supply, Inc. ("DBS"), and Bankston Lumber Company ("Bankston") and that such prosecutions were commenced in bad faith.
+Debtor further alleges that because these actions are to collect a debt they are violations of Section 524(a) of the Bankruptcy Code as it pertains to discharge injunctions.

 The following facts were provided by Debtor in his complaint.
 Debtor, along with his brother, operated a home construction business.
-As part of that business, they had a revolving account with DBS for supplies.
-At various times during 1999, Debtor owed over \$100,000.
+As part of that business, they had a revolving account with DBS for supplies, as well as with Bankston for supplies.
+At various times during 1999, Debtor owed over \$100,000 to DBS.
 However, by the end of 1999, Debtor owed approximately \$8,000, which he was unable to pay.
+Debtor also owed money to Bankston.
 Thereafter, DBS filed a materialman's lien for the amount it was owed against Mr. J. Dale Mann, a homeowner whose home was built by Debtor and his brother with supplies purchased at DBS.
 Mr. Mann had contracted with Debtor and his brother to construct a home for him and had paid them the full amount under the contract for their services, which was approximately \$64,800.
+In addition, DBS and Bankston filed other materialman's liens in connection with the money they were owed.

-Debtor states that the lien against Mr. Mann was not valid, because under Ga.
+Debtor states that the lien against Mr. Mann, as well as the other liens, were not valid because under Ga.
 Code Ann. § 44-14-361 et seq. a lien against a homeowner who receives the benefit of materials must be filed within ninety days.
-DBS, having a revolving account with Debtor and his brother, applied the funds it received in such a way as to enable the debt to fall within the ninety day deadline, without regard to whether the supplies purchased were actually used on Mr. Mann's home within the ninety days.
-Debtor alleges that the \$8,000 debt was not for supplies used on Mr. Mann's home.
+DBS and Bankston, having revolving accounts with Debtor and his brother, applied the funds they received in such a way as to enable the debts to fall within the ninety day deadline, without regard to whether the supplies purchased were actually used on Mr. Mann's home or the other individuals who had liens filed against them within the ninety days.
+Debtor alleges that the debts owed to DBS and Bankston were not for supplies used on the buildings owned by the individuals who had liens filed against them.

 Thereafter, Mr. Mann filed suit against the company owned by Debtor and his brother in the Magistrate Court of Monroe County, Georgia for conversion and requested \$8,478.23.
 On February 22, 2000, Mr. Mann obtained a judgement against the company.
 Mr. Mann also filed suit in the same court asking the court to pierce the corporate veil of the company to collect on the judgement from Debtor and his brother.
-However, the suit was stayed and Mr. Mann was not able to collect any money due to Debtor's filing for bankruptcy on April 3, 2000.1
+However, the suit was stayed and Mr. Mann was not able to collect any money due to Debtor's filing for bankruptcy on December 30, 1999.

-On July 17, 2000, Debtor's debts, including the \$8,000 debt to DBS, were discharged pursuant to a discharge injunction order issued by this Court.
+On December 8, 2000, Debtor's debts, including the \$8,000 debt to DBS, were discharged pursuant to a discharge injunction order issued by this Court.
 The order provided that "The discharge prohibits any attempt to collect from the debtor a debt that has been discharged."
-In re Jones, No. 00-51222 (Bankr.
+In re Jones, No. 99-55074 (Bankr.
 M.D.
 Ga.
-July 17, 2000).
+December 8, 2000).